-We will assess your suitability for lenses at your first appointment and then explain the options open to you, together with the costs involved.
+We will assess your suitability for contact lenses at your first appointment and then explain the options open to you, together with the costs involved.
 If there is a problem this will be discussed in full and your options explained.
 It may mean you need a more specialised lens.
 Your first experience of contact lens wear will demonstrate how comfortable they can be.
 Before committing yourself to going ahead, we will, where possible, allow you to take some lenses home to try.
 At this point the only cost involved will be the initial assessment and fitting fee

 Advances in technology mean that modern contact lenses are more comfortable and affordable than ever before with a vast range of prescriptions available.
 We are able to advise patients on which lens types are most suited to their lifestyle and requirements.
 As we are not tied to one particular company we can offer impartial professional advice.

 We will advise you on the best lens options to meet your needs and explain these thoroughly.
 These options include: daily disposable contact lenses; soft lenses; gas permeable lenses; UV filter lenses; tinted lenses to change your appearance; bifocal and progressive lenses.
 Many lens options are available on a frequent replacement scheme.

 These are generally the most popular lens option as they are so comfortable to wear and easy to adapt to.
 Modern contact lenses are available for people with Astigmatism (an irregular shaped eyeball) and also bifocal/varifocal wearers.
 These are available in the form of daily disposable contact lenses or on monthly replacement schemes.